Elizabeth Brownrigg

-Elizabeth Brownrigg (1720 – 14 September 1767) was an 18th-century English murderer.
+Elizabeth Brownrigg (c.
+1720 – 14 September 1767) was an 18th-century English murderer.
 Her victim, Mary Clifford, was one of her domestic servants, who died from cumulative injuries and associated infected wounds.
 As a result of witness testimony and medical evidence at her trial, Brownrigg was hanged at Tyburn on 14 September 1767.

-Early life: 1720–1765
+Early life: c.
+1720–1765

-Born in 1720 to a working class family, Elizabeth married James Brownrigg, an apprentice plumber, while still a teenager.
+Born in about 1720 to a working class family, Elizabeth married James Brownrigg, an apprentice plumber, while still a teenager.
 She gave birth to sixteen children, but only three survived infancy.
 In 1765, Elizabeth, James and their son John moved to Flower de Luce Road in London's Fetter Lane.
 James was prospering from his career as a plumber, and Elizabeth was a respected midwife.
-As a result of her work, Saint Dunstans Parish appointed her overseer of women and children, and she was given custody of several female children as domestic servants from the London Foundling Hospital.
+As a result of her work, Saint Dunstans Parish appointed her overseer of women and children, and she was given custody of several children as domestic servants from the London Foundling Hospital.